Faith

 Faith is more than what various Old Testament authors would have us believe.
 For example the prophet Habakkuk writes during a time of trouble, “Why do you not intervene, Lord?”
 Habakkuk would have us believe faith is believing in a distant deity we want to have help us in a time of need.
 Jesus describes faith differently and asks that we have “faith the size of a mustard seed.”

-In this world of manufactured need we can work miracles if we have “faith but the size of a mustard seed.”
-With such faith we can do whatever we want.
-The question is: What do we want?
-In a world of hierarchs dividing us politically, financially, and religiously do we want communion?
-In an ailing world of sickness and suffering do we want people cared for?
-What do those people want who cause people to ail and then deny them medical care?
-What do people want who would shut down opportunities to come together so that we can care for those who are suffering and sick?
-Without care for those who are ailing, without communion among we who can care for them there is little evidence we are human beings.
-There is little evidence we know we are brothers and sisters to one another.
-Looking for personal intervention from a distant deity cannot replace responsible people caring for those in need among us.
+Is it possible that with “faith but the size of a mustard seed” we can work miracles?
+What are the miracles we might work?
+In a world of hierarchs dividing us politically, financially, and theologically do we want the miracle of communion?
+What do we do with those who manufacture division?
+In an ailing world of sickness and suffering do we want the miracle of people being cared for?
+What do we do with those people who cause people to ail and then deny them medical care?
+Do we want the miracle of healing?
+What do we do with people want who would shut down hospitals and clinics and thus deny healing.
+Without communion, without care for those who are ailing, without healing there is little evidence we are human beings.
+Are communion, love, and healing miracles?
+Yes.
+Are they also basic, the essence of our humanity?
+Are we looking for personal intervention from a distant deity and/or are we response-able people whose faith grows from a mustard seed to a world-wide revolution of humanity.

-Prayer: Dear Jesus, I am encouraged to be caring by my belief.
+Prayer: Dear Jesus, I am a miracle workers.

-Question: What do you want for your life?
+Question: What is the miracle I want for my life?

 October 6, 2013 Gospel Luke 17:5-10 Twenty Seventh Sunday in Ordinary Time